Karmak23/licorn/docs/ltrace.en.rst

 * ``extensions`` includes ``volumes``, ``rdiffbackup`` and others;
 * and so on.

-Until this documentation is finished, see the :mod:`licorn.foundations.ltrace` module for all possible values.
+Until this documentation is finished, see the :mod:`licorn.foundations.ltraces` module for all possible values.

-.. note:: ``ltrace`` module names are unique across all the Licorn® code.
+.. note:: ``ltrace`` module names must be unique across all the Licorn® code.
+As of version 1.3, they are.